syntax53/Nightmare-Redux/README.md

 -UP: all windows have finally had the tab order fixed (fixing that sucked!)
 -UP: added on option on map to hide the tooltips
 -UP: updated Group/Index and Boss/NPC lists in monster help
--FIX: failed exit creations to new/existing rooms on map won’t change starting room
+-FIX: failed exit creations to new/existing rooms on map won't change starting room
 -FIX: class/race editors were reloading the record lists on close
 -FIX: 'no line colors' and 'no color' options on map work now
 -FIX: lots of misc. small fixes